opf/openproject/docs/system-admin-guide/authentication/kerberos/README.md

 # Kerberos integration

+> [!NOTE]
-> **Note**: This documentation is valid for the OpenProject Enterprise edition only.
+> This documentation is valid for the OpenProject Enterprise edition only.
-[Kerberos](https://web.mit.edu/kerberos/) allows you to authenticate user requests to a service within a computer network.
+> [Kerberos](https://web.mit.edu/kerberos/) allows you to authenticate user requests to a service within a computer network.
 You can integrate it with OpenProject with the use of [GSSAPI Apache module](https://github.com/gssapi/mod_auth_gssapi/) (`mod_auth_gssapi`) plugging into the OpenProject packaged installation using Apache web server.

 This guide will also apply for Docker-based installation, if you have an outer proxying server such as Apache2 that you can configure to use Kerberos.
 This guide however focuses on the packaged installation of OpenProject.